 Hamstead Marshall continued to be the primary residence of successive lords Craven, although some chose to live in their other properties, such as Combe Abbey in Warwickshire and Ashdown House in the Berkshire downs.
 Several of the title-holders died young, an unfortunate trend which continued into the late twentieth century.
 The manor house in Hamstead Park was more often occupied by Craven widows than by Craven earls.
 Death duties took a heavy toll of the Craven fortune.

 A massive sell-off in 1934 disposed of many Craven farms, followed by further sales of family land, silver and pictures.
 To little avail.
 In 1967 the manor house was leased to a nursing home, and in the following decade many smaller Craven-owned houses in Hamstead were sold off.
 In 1984 the rump of the Craven estate in Hamstead was put up for auction.
 The buyer re-sold several houses, farms and the fishery, retaining the park and the manor house, which was converted back to private occupation when the nursing home lease expired.

 Today Hamstead's houses are mostly owner-occupied.
 The Craven connection survives only with the ninth earl's ownership of Morewood, a 300-acre sporting estate and house, which was re-bought by his trustees in the 1990s.

 Today most of Hamstead's 275 residents are relatively recent incomers, and very few of them work on the land.
 There are however descendants of some of the former Craven tenant families living, if not in this village then close by.
-The White Hart Inn closed in 2015, but St Mary’s Church and the village hall continue to be well supported, and the village is still a predominantly farming environment.
+The White Hart Inn, which has served the village for centuries, reopened in 2019 after a three-year closure.
+St Mary’s Church and the village hall continue to be well supported, and the village is still a predominantly farming environment.